vxgu86/configSet/redtail/tx2_debug.md

 ## vision

+ZED ROS node then don't need to run gscam node.

+recommend using ZED ROS node instead of gscam as it provides rectified and undistorted images.
+Just make sure to provide a correct topic to caffe_ros node using camera_topic parameter

 caffe_ros ROS node has a parameter, camera_topic which can be used to change camera topic when running caffe_ros via rosrun or .launch file.

+px4_controller node transforms DNN output into waypoints which are sent (published) to MAVROS

 TrailNet view orientation and lateral offset 视方向和横向偏移 YOLO object detection